Cost Comparison

 Cost Comparison Table

-Below is a detailed comparison of home inspector license costs across various states:
+The following table provides a detailed comparison of home inspector licensing costs across various states in 2026:

 StateLow EstimateHigh Estimate